aydinaydemir/CS210_Project/README.md

 ## Introduction

 This project aims to investigate the inflation rates in Turkey and compare them with the percentage increase in prices for young generations' daily purchases.
-The project involves web scraping, data cleaning, analysis, and visualization.
+The project involves web scraping, data cleaning, analysis, visualization and ML.

 ## Requirements

+- Python 3.8 or later.
-- Python 3.8+
+- The following Python libraries installed:

-- Libraries: Selenium, Pandas, NumPy, Matplotlib, Seaborn
+* Pandas: For data handling and manipulation
+* NumPy: For numerical calculations
+* Matplotlib: For plotting and visualisation
+* Seaborn: For advanced plotting and visualisation
+* Plotly: For creating interactive plots
+* Scikit-Learn: For machine learning tasks like clustering
+* SciPy: For scientific computations such as distance calculation

-- Google Chrome browser and ChromeDriver installed and configured
+- Selenium and ChromeDriver:

+* Selenium is used for automating web applications for testing purposes.
+You should have Google Chrome installed and ChromeDriver configured for Selenium to work.
+You can download ChromeDriver from the official site.

 ## Files

+- `cimriScript.py`: A script that uses Selenium to extract the required data from the target website. (www.cimri.com)
-- `data_collection.py`: A script that uses Selenium to extract the required data from the target website. (www.cimri.com)
+- `cimriScript.py`: A script that uses Selenium to extract the required data from the target website. (www.cimri.com)
 - `data_analysis.py`: A script that imports, cleans, analyzes, and visualizes the data.
+- `cimriProducts.csv`: CSV file containing the product data gathered from the target website. (www.cimri.com)
-- `products.csv`: CSV file containing the product data gathered from the target website.
+- `akakceProducts.csv`: CSV file containing the product data gathered from the target website. (www.akakce.com)
+- `cimriLinks.txt`: Text file containing the relative URLs of the products to be scraped from the target website. (www.cimri.com)
-- `productLinks.txt`: Text file containing the relative URLs of the products to be scraped from the target website.
+- `akakceLinks.txt`: Text file containing the relative URLs of the products to be scraped from the target website. (www.akakce.com)
+- `requirements.txt`: A text file that contains the neccessary pip install versions.
+- `chromedriver.exe`: An executable file for selenium dynamic web scraping to work.

 ## How to Run